jiehu567/CSUEB-Data-Science/_posts/2015-07-14-What-is-Mapreduce.md

 take some text or set of texts and apply the Mapreduce paradigm to get a word count.

 <a name = "hellomap"></a>
-### 3.2 The Mapper
+### 3.2 The Word Count Mapper

 Let us develop the mapper for the word count.
-So first things first we need to able to read in input such as a file.
+First things first we need to able to read in input such as a txt file.
 In R there is a built in function called `file` that reads input from standard in.
 We will use this read in the source for which the word count will be implemented.

 We use the `file` function as follows: